eswlab/orphan-prediction/README.md

 # Gene prediction and optimization using BIND and MIND workflows:

-## Overview of MIND and BIND
+## Overview of MIND and BIND:

-Gene model predictions that are Inferred Directly from alignment of RNA-Seq evidence are combined with ab initio preditions.
+Ab initio gene predictions are combined with gene predictions that are Inferred Directly from alignment of RNA-Seq evidence.
 For MIND, ab initio gene predictions by MAKER  are combined with gene predictions that are Inferred Directly from evidence.
 For BIND, ab initio gene predictions by BRAKER are combined with gene predictions that are Inferred Directly from evidence.

 1. Find an Orphan-Enriched RNA-Seq dataset from NCBI-SRA:
 	- Search RNA-Seq datasets for your organism on NCBI, filter Runs (SRR) for Illumina, paired-end, HiSeq 2500 or newer.
 	- Download Runs from NCBI (SRA-toolkit)
-	- quantifiy against current gene models using kallisto
+	- quantify against current gene models using kallisto @AS unclear
 	- run phylostratR on current gene models to infer phylostrata of each gene model
 	- Rank the SRRs with highest number of expressed orphans and select feasible amounts of data to work with.